What Temperature Does Water Evaporate

 The Scientific Explanation: Vapor Pressure and Equilibrium

 The driving force behind evaporation is the vapor pressure of water.
-Every liquid, including water, exerts a vapor pressure – the pressure exerted by the gaseous phase of the substance in equilibrium with its liquid phase.
-This pressure is determined by the temperature and the intermolecular forces within the liquid.
-At a given temperature, water molecules are constantly escaping into the gaseous phase and returning to the liquid phase.
+Practically speaking, every liquid, including water, exerts a vapor pressure – the pressure exerted by the gaseous phase of the substance in equilibrium with its liquid phase.
+Now, this pressure is determined by the temperature and the intermolecular forces within the liquid.
+Also, at a given temperature, water molecules are constantly escaping into the gaseous phase and returning to the liquid phase.
 When the rate of escape equals the rate of return, the system is in equilibrium, and the partial pressure of water vapor in the air above the water surface is equal to its vapor pressure.

 At higher temperatures, the vapor pressure increases, meaning more water molecules escape into the gaseous phase, leading to faster evaporation.
 This dynamic equilibrium is constantly adjusting according to the surrounding conditions.